arirays/ocr-skincare/README.md

-# ocr-skincare
+# SkinIn (ocr-skincare)
-text recognition to read skincare ingredients
+* An optical character recognition app using Vision and VisionKit to process images and identify text, read and match skincare ingredients.
+* Users learn about skincare and which active ingredients are present in a product.